-The equality and diversity work plan has been refreshed and aims to build on the foundations that are already in place.
 NHS Rotherham CCG will continue to engage with the population and staff as a whole and continue to develop strong links with members of the population and groups who represent the interests of people who share protected characteristics and ensure that their views are built onto the services we commission or the policies we develop.

 NHS Rotherham CCG is committed to reducing health inequalities, promoting equality and valuing diversity as an important part of everything we do.
-We will continue to monitor our progress against the action plan and report annually and openly on the development of this work.